muhashi/health-star-rating/readme.md

 - `attributes` (`Attributes[]`): If the food contains either non-concentrated fruit/vegetable/nuts/legumes sources or concentrated fruits or vegetables. `percentageFruitVegetableNutLegume` must be set if using this

 ### `Attributes`

+Attributes of the food, such as whether the food contains non-concentrated fruit/vegetable/nuts/legumes sources or concentrated fruits or vegetables.

 Possible values:
 - `ContainsFruitOrVegetable`